Guillou33/immfly-test/README.md

 # Technical :

+The code is written in **TypeScript** for type safety and better IntelliSense support.

 ## Api :

 ### Overview
 The `ApiClient` class provides a simple abstraction layer over the native **Fetch API**, allowing you to perform standard HTTP requests (`GET`, `POST`, `PUT`, `DELETE`) with built-in support for authentication tokens and JSON handling.

-This class is written in **TypeScript** for type safety and better IntelliSense support.

 ---